 Assaf Rappaport, CEO at Adallom (acquired by Microsoft)

-Founded in 2012 by cyber defense veterans,a cloud access security broker which delivers visibility, governance and protection for cloud applications.
+Description: Founded by cyber defense veterans,a cloud access security broker which delivers visibility, governance and protection for cloud applications.

 “I really appreciate the way Nextage proactively make you do what needs to be done in terms of finance.”